Teaching and Learning as Unique as Every Child

 All of our teachers at Villa Maria School are state-certified in special education and participate in continued professional development focusing on best practices and latest research.
-They are professionals – knowledgeable, compassionate, patient, and sensitive to the various learning styles of our students.
-They challenge students, emphasizing the mastery of reading, writing and mathematics skills, but they also provide a nurturing, supportive environment in which students can learn and succeed.
+They are knowledgeable, creative, and compassionate professionals.
+They are sensitive to the various learning styles of our students and differentiate instruction within the classroom.
+They challenge students, emphasizing the mastery of reading, writing and mathematics skills, while also providing a nurturing, supportive environment in which students can learn and succeed.

 A Multisensory and Innovative Approach